Discover and assess on-premises VMware VMs for migration to Azure

 - The collector checks that the VM has internet access.

 If the VM accesses the internet via a proxy, click Proxy settings, and specify the proxy address and listening port.
 Specify credentials if the proxy needs authentication.
+Learn more about the internet connectivity requirements and the list of URLs that the collector accesses.

 The collector checks that the collector service is running.
 The service is installed by default on the collector VM.

-- Download and install the VMware PowerCLI.
+- Download and install VMware PowerCLI.

 In Specify vCenter Server details, do the following: